purulalwani/metacoin/README.md

-# Voting system on Blockchain Ethereum
+# Metacoin - An Ethereum based token

-Ethereum blockchain smart contract to organize voting system where you can vote for a candidate.
+Ethereum blockchain smart contract for Metacoin - An Ethereum based token.

 ## Build and Run